atingupta2005/Automation-with-ansible-playbooks/Section4/02-ansible-roles/Readme.md

      state: latest
 ```

- - vi install-and-configure-tomcat-java.yml    #Its the main playbook which will use roles
+ - nano install-and-configure-tomcat-java.yml    #Its the main playbook which will use roles

 ```
 ---